The Croatia Blue Cave tourIs it worth it in 2026?

 The other stops on a Five Island Tour are, again, not altogether close by.
 You can think of it as driving between towns.
 Would you want to get in a car, drive an hour and a half, then drive to three or four other towns, stay in each for about 5 minutes, and then drive home?
 If the answer is yes, then you will love the Five Island experience.

-For tourists with a single-minded focus on getting their photo and saying “I was there,” the Five Island Tour ticks the boxes.
-For those who came to Croatia for a bit of the Mediterranean lifestyle and natural beauty of the Adriatic, there are better options.
+For tourists with a single-minded focus on getting their photo and saying “I was there”, the Five Island Tour ticks the boxes.
+For those who came to Croatia for a bit of the Mediterranean lifestyle and natural beauty of the Adriatic, we believe there are better options.

 Is Blue Cave worth it?
 The verdict